jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### Deliverable:

-Submit a screenshot of the final blog post and the shell script that scripts the following to your week-14 folder in your private GitHub repo:
+Submit a screenshot of the final blog post and the shell script that scripts the following to your week-14 folder in your private GitHub repo.
+These 11 steps need to be in your final shell script.

+#### Part One - Shell Script

 * Install all needed WordPress pre-reqs via the apt package manager (including vim, unzip, libapache2-mod-php, and php-mysqli).
   *  You won't need all of these but you can see here which ones WordPress requires -- [Server Dependencies list](https://make.wordpress.org/hosting/handbook/server-environment/ "website link for extra dependencies")